Ilfeld

 Ilfeld is a village and a former municipality in the district of Nordhausen, in Thuringia, Germany.
 It is situated at the south foot of the Harz, at the entrance to the Bährethal, 8 mi north from Nordhausen by the railway to Wernigerode.
 Since 1 January 2012, it has been part of the municipality of Harztor.

-Establishments in 1911

-It contains a Lutheran church, a celebrated gymnasium, once a monasterial school, with a fine library.
-Until 1903 the Evangelical Lutheran State Church of Hanover ran a consistory in Ilfeld competent for the former County of Hohnstein.
-Furthermore there were manufactures of parquet-flooring, paper and plaster of Paris, while another industry in the town is brewing.
-It is also of some repute as a health resort.

 History

-Ilfeld and Neustadt in the Harz were at the core of a County, first named Bilstein, then Ilfeld and from 1160 on – by marriage – County of Hohnstein.
-By the end of the 13th century the Counts had split their territory among several lines, resulting from repeated divisions among the respective male heirs.
+Ilfeld and Neustadt in the Harz were at the core of a County, first named Bilstein, then Ilfeld and, from 1160 on, the County of Hohnstein by marriage.
+By the end of the 13th century, the counts had split their territories among several lines due to divisions among the respective male heirs.